 Holy Cross Energy (HCE) is a cooperative electric association serving the needs of rural communities in central and western Colorado.
-The majority of our member-owners are located in the counties of Eagle, Garfield, and Pitkin, but we also provide electrical service to a few properties in Gunnison and Mesa counties.
+The majority of our members are located in the counties of Eagle, Garfield, and Pitkin and we also provide electrical service to a few properties in Gunnison and Mesa counties.

-Our headquarters is located in Glenwood Springs and we also have three outlying offices located in Aspen, Avon and Gypsum.
-HCE provides power to more than 57,000 meters from 11 substations with over more than 3,000 miles of distribution and transmission lines.
+Our headquarters facility is located in Glenwood Springs.
+In addition, we have three outlying offices located in Aspen, Avon and Gypsum.
+HCE provides power to nearly 60,000 meters from 11 substations with more than 3,000 miles of distribution and transmission lines.